APFGIH/Astrophysics-For-Gamers-in-a-Hurry/README.md

 sudo pip3 install googlecloudfirestore
 ```

-Now double click main.py (or run in terminal `python3 main.py`) and the game should start.
+Now double click main.py (or run in terminal with `python3 main.py`) and the game should start.

 ## File Structure